micedreams/CV/readme.md

       * Karvy(to get mutual funds portfolio details).
       * Digio (which intigrates with DigiLocker to perform KYC).
       * Razorpay (to provide loan repayment options).
-1. Rotten grapes (Servayer)
+1. Rotten grapes (Servayer) (September 2019- May 2020)
    * Technologies used: Ruby, Rails, HTML, CSS, Javascript.
    * Worked as part of a 3 person engineering team, Reporting directly to the CTO.
    * Worked on front-end stories which involved, Rails server and Rails web app.
    * Worked on creating simple servay screens.
    * Worked on writing tests.
-1. Successfully completed project work on “Home Automation using AI”
+1. Successfully completed project work on “Home Automation using AI” (May 2019)
    * Technologies used: Alexa skill kit, alexa voice service, alexa device, python.
    * Using an alexa device we sent web request to the alexa voice service, where we had a skill registered.
 The using response from amazon, we processed it to toggleswitchs on and off.